catalyst-cooperative/pudl/docs/dev/testing.rst

   kill it with ``Control-C``).
 * ``jlab``: start up a JupyerLab notebook server (will remain running in your terminal until you kill it with ``Control-C``).
+* ``ci``: Run all the checks that would be run in CI on GitHub, including the pre-commit hooks, docs build, and software unit and integration tests.

 -------------------------------------------------------------------------------
 Selecting Input Data for Integration Tests